ArielAvshalom/JavaScript-Examples/README.md

 <details><summary>Click to Expand</summary>

 - JSX or JavaScript XML translates directly to JS and is used with React for easier coding.
 - You can't use conditionals in JSX.
 A simple fix is to write your logic outside of JSX as an object or function and then reference that in the JSX.
+- Elements like class in JS are className in JSX.
+This is a way for React to diffrentiate between JSX and JS.
+- Components need to be Capitalizated.
+This is also a way for React to diffrentiate between components and other elements.